configcat/docs/website/docs/targeting/targeting-overview.md

 A *setting* is a set of rules that yields a **boolean**, **string**, **integer** or **double** value, which can be used to configure your application.
 It is also known as a configuration value, configuration setting, configuration parameter, etc.

-A *feature flag* is a **boolean** setting that is used to decide whether an application feature should be turned ON or OFF.
+A *feature flag* is a **boolean** setting to decide whether an application feature should be turned ON or OFF.
 It is also known as a feature toggle, feature switch, feature flipper, conditional feature, etc.

 :::info
-Throughout this documentation, we generally use the term *feature flag* to refer to both feature flags and settings for simplicity, because feature flags are the most common type of settings.
+Throughout this documentation, we generally use the term *feature flag* to refer to both feature flags and settings for simplicity because feature flags are the most common type of settings.
 :::

 ### Targeting Rule

-A *targeting rule* consists of two parts: a collection of conditions and a value to serve.
-In case the conditions are met (the targeting rule *matches*), the value is served to the user.
+A *targeting rule* consists of a collection of conditions and a value to serve.
+If the conditions are met (the targeting rule *matches*), the value is served to the user.
 More about targeting rules [here].

 ### Condition